-Releases January 14, 2020.
+Releases June 9, 2020.

-(McElderry/Simon & Schuster) illustrated by R. Gregory Christie.
+(McElderry/Simon & Schuster) | Illustrated by R. Gregory Christie.

 Learn about the civil rights activist Ella Baker in this informative, lyrical picture book from Sibert Honor winner Patricia Hruby Powell and Caldecott Honor winner R. Gregory Christie.

 “What do you hope to accomplish?” asked Ella Baker’s granddaddy when she was still a child.

 Her mother provided the answer: “Lift as you climb.”